Code-Institute-Submissions/EvanneB-get-the-recipe/README.md

 - Carousel of testimmonials - the carousel

 ### Features Left to Implement
-- In future I would like to impplement
+In future I would like to include:
+- a profile section where users can save there favourite recipes and basically create their very own online cookbook.
+- a healthy eating section where users can learn more about different foods and their benefits.

 ## Technologies Used

-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.
+I used the following technologies in this project:

 - [GitHub](https://github.com/)
     - The project uses **GitHub** for version control.
 - [GitPod](https://gitpod.io/)
     - The project uses **Gitpod** for the working environment.
-- [HTML]
+- HTML
     - The project is written using **HTML**.
-- [CSS]
+- CSS
     - **CSS** is used to style the project.
 - [Bootstrap 3](https://getbootstrap.com/)
     - The  **Bootstrap 3** library is used to assist with CSS styling.
 - [Javascript](https://javascript.com)
-    - The project uses **Javascript** to implement the carousel feature,
+    - The project uses **Javascript** to implement the carousel feature, the edamam api, maps api and read more buttons.
 - [JQuery](https://jquery.com)
     - The project uses **JQuery** to simplify DOM manipulation.
 - [Edamam API](https://www.edamam.com/)
     - The project uses the **Edamam recipe search API** to access the thousands of recipes they have available.
 - [Google Maps](https://cloud.google.com/maps-platform/maps)
     - The project uses **Google Maps API** to show the user the exact locations where my baked goods can be found.
-- [Chrome Develper Tools]
+- Chrome Develper Tools
     - I used **Chrome Developer Tools** to help identify problems in the code.